Aryammohammed/opposite-servo-motion/README.md

 ---

 ## 📁 Files Included
-- `dual_servo.ino` → Arduino sketch controlling both servos
-- `circuit_diagram.png` → Wiring diagram showing how to connect the servos
+dual_servo.ino → Arduino sketch that controls two servo motors in opposite directions project_screenshot.png → Screenshot showing the physical setup of the project on a breadboard

 ---